Spirent/openperf/doc/learning.md

 OpenPerf performs learning process automatically when a client `POST`s a generator resource that's attached to an interface.
 The packet generator module extracts unique layer 3 destination addresses and passes them to the learning module.
 The learning module uses ARP/ND capabilities of `lwip` stack to perform the required packet exchanges.
 Once all addresses have been resolved and/or timeouts exceeded, learning module returns resolved information to the packet generator module.
 The packet generator module then continues the existing process of creating the generator resource.

+Users can manually initiate learning by `POST`ing a list of generators to `/learning`.

 ## REST Client View

 Learning module adds two endpoints: `/learning` and `/learning-results`.